DataBiosphere/terra-workspace-data-service/README.md

 At the moment, WDS is only available through this port.
 It can be reached from the command line:

-To query for a single entity:
+To query for a single record:
 ```bash
 curl http://localhost:8080/<instanceid>/entities/v0.2/<table/type>/<entity_name>
 ```

-To add new attribute or update values for existing attributes (this won't create a new entity however):
+To add new attribute or update values for existing attributes (this won't create a new record however):
 ``` bash
 curl -H "Content-type: application/json" -X PATCH "http://localhost:8080/<instanceid guid>/entities/v0.2/<table/type>/<entity_name>" -d '{
 "id": "<entity_name>",